 Additional Gloves Available

-Gloves are available for staff and customer use throughout our stores, particularly in these departments: Produce, Self-serve pastries and bagels, Check-out registers.
+Gloves are available for staff and customer use throughout our stores, particularly in these departments: Produce, Bulk, Self-serve pastries and bagels.

 Food safety is of the upmost importance at the Co-op.
 Our employees must follow a strict set of procedures when handling a wide variety of products from prepared foods to fresh items, and even packaged items across our different departments.